oluchilinda/Personal-Study-Guide-for-Data-Platform-Engineer/Airflow_datapipelines_crashcourse.md

 analysts, visualization tools, or whatever use case your pipeline is serving.
 The combination of the extraction and loading steps is often referred to as data ingestion.

+#### EtLT Subpattern
+Some examples of the type of transformation that fits into the EtLT subpattern include the following:
+At times the steps are required as early in a pipeline as possible for legal or security reasons.
+- Deduplicate records in a table
+- Parse URL parameters into individual components
+- Mask or otherwise obfuscate sensitive data

+- With ELT, data engineers can focus on the extract and load steps in a pipeline (data ingestion), while analysts can utilize SQL to transform the data that’s been ingested as needed for reporting and analysis.
+- ELT allows data team members to focus on their strengths with less interdependencies and coordination.
+In addition, the ELT pattern reduces the need to predict exactly what analysts will do with the data at the time of building extract and load processes.

+Pipelines built for ML follow the to ELT pattern.
+The difference is that instead of the transform step focusing on transforming data into data models, once data is extracted and loaded into a warehouse or data lake, there are several steps involved in building and updating the ML model.

 ##### The Emergence of ELT over ETL